tom-howard/ros2/docs/amr/lab1.md

 1. Control a TurtleBot3 Waffle Robot, from a laptop, using ROS.
 1. Launch ROS applications on the laptop and the robot using `ros2 launch` and `ros2 run`.
-1. Interrogate a ROS network using *ROS command-line tools*.
+1. Interrogate a ROS network using ROS *command-line* and *graphical* tools.
 1. Use ROS Communication Methods to publish messages.
 1. Use a Linux operating system and work within a Linux Terminal.